ivan-radic/udl-documentation/docs/delimiters.md

 #### Example 6:

-CoffeScript language defines its own regular expression syntax that is called hereRegex.
+CoffeScript language defines its own regular expression syntax that is called hereRegex.<br>
 Funny thing about hereRegex syntax  is that supports comments inside regular expression, but:

     # this is a comment